alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 Links rot at an extraordinary rate, and much of that early-2010s fan culture has now vanished from the Internet.
 Accounts get deleted, websites go down, domain names lapse.
-We might think the Internet [is written in ink][ink], but really it's more like chalk on a pavement.
+We might think the Internet is written in ink, but really it's more like chalk on a pavement.
 Stuff is visible for a while, and over time it washes away.

 Every fan eventually realises that if there's something they love, they have to save your own copy.